rabieifk/Prison-Break_Machine_Learning/README.md

 When lambda is zero, [SARSA](https://en.wikipedia.org/wiki/State%E2%80%93action%E2%80%93reward%E2%80%93state%E2%80%93action) and [Q-learning](https://en.wikipedia.org/wiki/Q-learning) are the same and just see the next state, if lamda is considered one, the result is the same as [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm) method which wait untill the end of episod.

-There is a tradeoff between speed and performance in such problems. this tradeoff can be controled by lambda.
+There is a tradeoff between speed and performance in such problems.
+This tradeoff can be controled by lambda.

 The best result is for monte Carlo but with most processing power and delay.